 I welcome the opportunity to be able to make the Government's contribution on the Second Stage of Fianna Fáil's Shared Maternity Leave and Benefit Bill 2018.
-There is a keen interest from all sides of the House to improve the child minding options open to parents and of young children, in particular.
+There is a keen interest from all sides of the House to improve the child minding options open to parents of young children, in particular.
 I am glad of the opportunity to update this House on the work that is under way in the Government to support families and children, something we all agree is a real priority.
 There is much work going on in this area and tonight is a good opportunity to update the House and reflect on it.

 I will first turn to the provisions of this Bill.
 The Bill as published provides for the amendment of both the Maternity Protection Act 1994 and the Social Welfare Consolidation Act 2005, as amended, with a view to allowing parents to share the minimum period of maternity leave, amounting to 26 weeks of paid leave, which is provided for under section 8(1) of the 1994 Act; provides for notification requirements where a pregnant employee wishes to transfer part of the entitlement to maternity leave to another relevant parent; and makes corresponding amendments to the Social Welfare Consolidation Act 2005, as amended, to provide that the entitlement under maternity benefit can be transferred to the relevant parent under a new scheme known as "shared leave benefit", with whom the maternity leave is to be shared.
 Some people have expressed surprise that the Government might seek to oppose this measure.
 Unfortunately, the Bill as constructed leaves us with no choice.
 It is regressive and I genuinely hope that is unintentional.
 It is legally flawed, with a number of negative consequences for mothers and the relevant parents.
 It is contrary to best practice and current EU directives.

 In the first instance, this Bill is fundamentally regressive.
 It effectively dilutes the security that mothers and their babies have enjoyed up to now in terms of maternity leave, as maternity leave will become a commodity that is subject to negotiation within couples and between a woman and her employer.
 Inevitably, this will lead to a position for some women that their employers will put pressure on them to cut short their maternity leave and to return to work.
-I do not imagine this was intended - I hope not - and I ask Members of the House see that although there will be other discussions around how employers deal with particular employees in certain circumstances, this is certainly open to abuse.
+I do not imagine this was intended - I hope not - and I ask Members of the House to see that although there will be other discussions around how employers deal with particular employees in certain circumstances, this is certainly open to abuse.
 We could not endorse or encourage a culture that places pressure or expectation on a woman to forgo or cut short that precious time with her baby after birth.
 It is a bonding period and we know that 12 months is a crucial period of the baby's development.

 The Bill is also contrary to the objectives of this and previous Governments' early years strategies, which seek to promote breastfeeding for longer periods of up to six months, as recommended by international bodies such as the World Health Organization.
 This objective is best achieved by retaining maternity leave as a right that is taken by a mother for a set period, currently 26 weeks as provided for under the 1994 Act.
 In essence, the Bill could, depending on the circumstances, be considered contrary to the needs of breastfeeding mothers.